 Cabinets on-Demand on-Line™

-Here are some simple step-by-step guidelines to ordering and installing a custom sized wardrobe insert, using the strip shelving approach (as available on the Cabinets On-Demand web site).
+Here are some simple step-by-step guidelines to ordering and installing a custom sized wardrobe insert, using the strip shelving approach (as available on the Cabinets-online web site).

 All the internals are manufactured from white HMR (16mm thick, high moisture resistant particle board) and the exposed edgings are all finished in a durable white PVC edging.